starchildluke/centiskorch/src/content/nicknames/ferrothorn.md

 * **Barbarella** - Barbs, metal, you get the deal.
 * **Talus** - named after the Talus Dome, a sculpture in Canada made up of nearly 1000 stainless steel balls
 * **Karlsburg** - based on Carlsberg because their Export beer is a silver can with green writing

+Do you have a favourite Ferrothorn nickname or have a suggestion of your own?
+If you like any of my nicknames or want to suggest one of your own, head over to the contact me link on the left and email me your suggestion!